“I’ve gone to meetups and networking events that at times felt more like a frat party than a gathering of like-minded techies.”

 June Sugiyama, Director of the Vodafone Americas Foundation.

-56.5% of those we asked felt that women are put off starting a career in tech because of the tech culture.
+56.5% of those we asked believe women are put off starting a career in tech because of the tech culture.

 Until recently, Silicon Valley in real life had a tendency to mirror Silicon Valley on TV: full of young white men with similar backgrounds and life experiences.
 There’s nothing like the thought of spending time in a London basement with Roy and Moss from the IT Crowd to put a woman off a career in tech!